Dependency Resolvers in Galaxy¶

 PATH (if available) and then to

-- Set to True to instruct Galaxy to look for and install missing tool dependencies before each job runs. (default: False)
+True, Galaxy will look for and install missing tool dependencies before running a job (default:

-- Set to True to instruct Galaxy to install conda from the web automatically if it cannot find a local copy and conda_exec is not configured.
+True, Galaxy will try to install Conda from the web automatically if it cannot find a local copy and